quarup/augmented-reality-rugs/README.md

 ## Inspiration and history

-I've developed this as a feature in https://www.teppichportal.ch/.
+I've developed this as a feature for https://www.teppichportal.ch/.
 Hopefully you'll see it live there soon.

 ## Contributions and contact